BrooksPoltl/SnapConnect/README.md

 ### 1.2.
 Our Solution

-SnapConnect provides a mobile-first platform for ephemeral, media-rich financial content.
+SnapConnect provides a mobile-first platform for ephemeral, media-rich financial content with **integrated AI-powered insights**.
 By creating a sense of urgency with disappearing messages and stories, it encourages daily engagement.
-A gamified user score motivates content creation, and planned AI tools will help creators generate accurate, data-driven content more efficiently.
+A gamified user score motivates content creation, and **implemented AI tools** help creators generate accurate, data-driven content more efficiently through RAG (Retrieval-Augmented Generation) technology powered by SEC filings and OpenAI.

 ### 1.3.
 Target Audience